Deci-AI/super-gradients/src/super_gradients/training/models/user_models/README.md

   <img src="docs/assets/SG_img/SG - Horizontal.png" width="600"/>
  <br/><br/>

+## Introduction
+This page demonstrates how you can register your own models, so that SuperGradients can access it with a name `str`, for example, when training from a recipe config `architecture: my_custom_model`.

 ## Usage
 1. Create a new Python module in this folder (e.g. `.../user_models/my_model.py`).
 2. Define your PyTorch model (`torch.nn.Module`) in the new module.
 3. Import the `@register` decorator
-`from super_gradients.training.models.model_registry import register` and apply it to your model
+`from super_gradients.training.models.model_registry import register` and apply it to your model.
    * The decorator can be applied directly to the class or to a function returning the class.
-4. SuperGradients can now access your model in config recipes via `str` name of your function or class (e.g. `architecture: YourNetName`)
+   * The decorator takes an optional `name: str` argument.
+If not specified, the decorated class/function name will be registered.

 ## Example
 ```python
 import torch.nn as nn